skewballfox/FastFourierTransformsPaper/main.typ

 = Cooley-Tukey FFT

-The Cooley-Tukey FFT was the "first" FFT algorithm, and was published in 1965 by James Cooley and John Tukey.
+The Cooley-Tukey FFT was the "first" FFT algorithm, and was published in 1965 by James Cooley and John Tukey#footnote[It was arguably "rediscoverd" as the same algorithm seems to have been first created by gauss in 1805, but this was only discovered after publication@heideman1985gauss].
 It is a divide and conquer algorithm that makes use of the symetries of the DFT to reduce the number of operations required from $4N^2$ to $2N log N$.
 If $N$ in @DFT is a power of 2, and thus can be factored into $N=N_1 N_2$, we can break $k,j$ into $k=k_1+k_2 N_1$ and $n=n_1 N_2 + j_2 $, and rewrite it as